 If You Go

 We had an excellent trip to several islands on Lake Titicaca with All Ways Travel, a reliable and socially responsible tour company that puts the welfare of the islanders first.
-We would not hesitate to recommend them (and we were not compensated for this post or recommendation.)
+We would not hesitate to recommend them.
+They offer day trips as well as overnight Cultural Homestays which we loved - our homestay was a highlight of our time in Peru.

 Have you been to the islands of Lake Titicaca?
 What did you think of this interesting culture?